khalid-hussain/shaheen/chap22.md

 When the banners of freedom were still fluttering in the mountains and forests of the South-east, Ferdinand dispatched many mission for the suppression of Badr bin Mughira but had to face humiliation every time.
-The number of mujahideen in the Valley of the Falcons was diminishing every single day.
+The number of mujāhidīn in the Valley of the Falcons was diminishing every single day.
 Dejected, many of his comrades were emigrating but there was no relent in his determination and liberty.